devcontainers/spec/README.md

 Beyond repeatable setup, these same development containers provide consistency to avoid environment specific problems across developers and centralized build and test automation services.
 You will be able to use the [upcoming open-source CLI reference implementation](https://github.com/microsoft/dev-container-spec/issues/9) either directly or integrated into product experience to use the structured metadata to deliver these benefits.
 It currently supports integrating with Docker Compose and a simplified, un-orchestrated single container option – so that they can be used as coding environments or for continuous integration and testing.

-You may also review the [Development Containers Specification site](https://aka.ms/dev-container-site).

 ## Contributing and Feedback

 If you are interested in contributing, please check out the [How to Contribute](contributing.md) document.